*This post was updated in January 2019.

 Mehndi: The “Tangy Gold” (See HERE) is perfect for a mehndi event.
 You can really dress it up with jhumkas with sahare (See HERE) or a teeka and jhoomer (See HERE).
 For the rest of your mehndi outfit, you can either go with a chattapatti (See HERE) gharara or lengha or a peshwas (See HERE).
 Just remember to include a lot of green in your outfit.

-Nikkah/Shaadi: Although it is preferred in Islam for the bride to look pure and simple during the Nikkah ceremony, I know practically speaking, as a girl who needs to have all the support she can get, girls CAN require separate events.
+Baraat/Shaadi: Although it is preferred in Islam for the bride to look pure and simple during the Nikkah ceremony, I know practically speaking, as a girl who needs to have all the support she can get, girls CAN require separate events.
 Because of this, I have seen many brides wear WHITE during their NIKKAH ceremony, but vibrant colors like RED during their SHAADI (a part of Pakistani culture only).
 Regardless of whether you do a Nikkah event separately from a Shaadi event or combine the two events, you CAN wear white for both occasions.
 I absolutely love the “Mother Of Pearl” Dupatta (See HERE) whose gota work (See HERE) can be elevated with embroidery found in Pakistan (For ideas, see HERE), who are both still influenced by their Mughal roots.

-Valima (Reception): For this event, I would go with “Iced” (See HERE) or “Vinery In Gold” (See HERE).
+Valima (or Reception): For this event, I would go with “Iced” (See HERE) or “Vinery In Gold” (See HERE).
 You can STYLE the former dupatta (remember it has a tinge of blue) with embroidered peshwas or lengha and heavy jewelry.
 The latter dupatta with heavy block print work can be perfect for a modern bride with a traditional flair.
 I would go for an all-gold look here.
 Anything to do with rust or shades of gold is appropriate to accentuate the block print (See HERE) on the dupatta.
 Gold and pearl jewelry is a must.

 Chauti (The 4th Day): For this event, the bride needs to chill out a bit.
 The “Vinery In Gold” is perfect for this event as well (See HERE).
 To avoid the Valima look, I would tell the bride to dress down the dupatta with a simple shalwar kameez (See HERE) with no embroidery or any type of work for that matter.
 You can do the beloved churidar pajama with a short shirt or a peshwas with spaghetti straps.
 Remember, you need to feel comfortable on this day.